-- flying ensure you confirm flight times/destinations and who will meet you at the predetermined location. - driving ensure an appropriate vehicle is used for the journey and visually inspect the vehicle for damage, check the owner's manual for specific requirements for driving long distances and off-road terrain (tyre pressure etc.). - carry a first aid kit and communications device (e.g. mobile phone, radio etc). - avoid driving between dusk and dawn where possible. never drive while fatigued and take regular rest breaks (approximately every two hours).
+- Flying ensure you confirm flight times/destinations and who will meet you at the predetermined location. - Driving ensure an appropriate vehicle is used for the journey and visually inspect the vehicle for damage, check the owner's manual for specific requirements for driving long distances and off-road terrain (tyre pressure etc.). - Carry a first aid kit and communications device (eg. mobile phone, radio etc). - Avoid driving between dusk and dawn where possible.
+Never drive while fatigued and take regular rest breaks (approximately every two hours).

-randstad health and social care A travel plan should be provided to your Randstad consultant and where possible, there should be agreed check-in times during the journey.
+A travel plan should be provided to your Randstad consultant and where possible, there should be agreed check-in times during the journey.